sjhuskey/aau-covid-19/README.md

 It is also worth noting that only one AAU institution (Vanderbilt) in the Big XII and SEC athletic conferences has a requirement for vaccination against COVID-19.

 A note on the following table: I downloaded the data from _The Chronicle of Higher Education's_ website, and I compared it with the list of AAU member institutions.
 I added a column to the _Chronicle's_ data to indicate AAU membership status.

-Also, for the record, here are the AAU institutions that have not reported a vaccination requirement:

-- Georgia Institute of Technology
-- Iowa State University
-- McGill University
-- Purdue University
-- Stony Brook University – The State University of New York
-- Texas A&M University
-- The Ohio State University
-- The Pennsylvania State University
-- The University of Arizona
-- The University of Iowa
-- The University of Kansas
-- The University of North Carolina at Chapel Hill
-- The University of Texas at Austin
-- The University of Utah
-- The University of Wisconsin – Madison
-- University of Missouri, Columbia
-- University of Pittsburgh
+The name of the institution is linked to its COVID-19 policy.

 | College                                                                                                                                                                                                                                                 | AAU | Type    | Employees (Vaccination required) | All students (Vaccination required) | Voted in 2020 |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- | ------- | -------------------------------- | ----------------------------------- | ------------- |